Rancho Farwell: History

-In 1845, Farwell died having neither wife nor children, but a mother, four brothers and one sister in Maine.
+In 1845, Farwell died having neither wife nor children, but a mother, four brothers, and one sister in Maine.
 At the time of his death, Edward A. Farwell was indebted to John Bidwell.
-Bidwell claimed authority to settle the estate of Farwell, and 1849, sold the southern half of the grant to John Potter.
+Bidwell claimed authority to settle the estate of Farwell and, in 1849, sold the southern half of the grant to John Potter.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, James Williams and the heirs of John S. Williams (Maria Louisa Carson, widow and John Shelby Williams, Jr., son), and the heirs of John Potter, filed a claim for Rancho Farwell with the Public Land Commission in 1853.
+As required by the Land Act of 1851, James Williams and the heirs of John S. Williams (Maria Louisa Carson, widow, and John Shelby Williams, Jr., son), and the heirs of John Potter filed a claim for Rancho Farwell with the Public Land Commission in 1853.
 The Commission and the District Court confirmed the grant to the Williams and the heirs of Edward A. Farwell, but not to the heirs of J. Potter.
 The grant was patented to the Williams heirs and the heirs of Edward A. Farwell in 1863.

 In 1860, heirs of Edward A. Farwell from Maine started litigation to recover the southern half of the grant that was then occupied by Henry Gerke of Rancho Bosquejo.
 In 1875, the 1849 sale of the southern half of the grant to John Potter was declared by the court to be void.